ajcohen125/vagrant-vms/README.md

 ## Notes

 The Vagrant boxes used are mostly custom boxes that have been uploaded to the Vagrant Cloud.

 Default user/pass: vagrant/vagrant

+The setup script for each OS will give you the option to create and add SSH keys to the virtual machines.